HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 ##### Digital Mobile Radio (DMR) {#glossary-dmr}
 A digital voice and data radio technology that uses time-division multiple access (TDMA) to allow two voice channels in a single 12.5 kHz channel bandwidth.

+##### Dipole
+The most basic antenna type — two conductors of equal length, fed at the center.
+A half-wave dipole radiates strongest broadside to the wire.
+Most other antenna types are variations on the dipole.
+See Section 4.1.

 ##### Doppler Shift
 An observed change in signal frequency caused by relative motion between a satellite and an Earth station.
 As a satellite approaches, the frequency appears higher; as it moves away, it seems lower.